Get Email Updates

 It’s time to get your home in “showing & selling” condition.
 Most of us don’t keep our homes in the condition they need to be in to be sold.
 Piles of boxes in the garage, a broken porch light and even an overgrown garden just seem normal after awhile.
 It’s time to break out of that owner’s mindset and get your house in tip-top shape.
 How your home looks will impact upon how quickly it sells and the price the buyer is willing to offer.

 There are many different ways to get the word out that your home is for sale; MLS, The Palm Beach Post, Video Tours, Professional Photography, The Internet, Networking, Open Houses, and Direct Mail are just some of them.
 If you are in a buyer’s market, you will have to be extra careful when choosing a plan.
 You don’t want your property to sit unnoticed.
-You and Jeff should structure your marketing strategy so that the first 3-6 weeks that your house is on the market will be the busiest.
+You and your agent should structure your marketing strategy so that the first 3-6 weeks that your house is on the market will be the busiest.

 Learn more about the Home ECHOnomics marketing plan at our How We Do It page.